CircumSpector/DS4Windows/README.md

   `dotnet publish /p:PublishProfile=Properties\PublishProfiles\release-win-x64.pubxml`
   ⚠️ this will fail when triggered via Visual Studio due to a pending issue ⚠️

+## Architecture

+The project components heavily depend on the use of [Inversion of Control (IoC a.k.a.
+Dependency Injection)](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) and code fitting a certain category is grouped by using separate class library projects.
+[Reflection](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) is used to auto-discover certain types and assets to load automatically on app start (like icons and images for supported controllers), areas depending on performance utilize [Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).

+### Projects

+#### Vapour.Server.Host

+The heavy lifting (device detection, device hiding, spawning emulated devices, remapping, managing profiles, storing configuration, ...) is done by a Windows Service which is designed to run in the background and get started on boot.
+Tasks which require administrative permissions are all handled by the service, which eliminates the need of having to start the UI process(s) with elevated privileges.
+Running as a service allows to easily support multiple local user accounts who may or might not want to share profiles and other configuration.
+It also makes the remapping engine available immediately without having to wait for the frontend to auto-start.

+Configuration changes use a request-response-pattern via HTTP REST interfaces using ASP.NET Core, events are exchanged via SignalR using WebSockets.
+By using standards it's ensured that potential 3rd party implementations can build upon the interfaces the service exposes.
+The client UI uses and conforms to said interfaces.

+#### Vapour.Client

+GUI frontend of the solution.
+Used to display status about connected devices, the active configuration and more.

+#### Vapour.Client.TrayApplication

+Slim tray notification area application for accessing common actions and an overview of basic stats.

 ## Diagnostics

 ### Performance counters